prakhar1989/docker-curriculum/README.md

 The above gives a list of images that I've pulled from the registry and the ones that I've created myself (we'll shortly see how).
 The `TAG` refers to a particular snapshot of the image and the `ID` is the corresponding unique identifier for that image.

 For simplicity, you can think of an image akin to a git repository - images can be [committed](https://docs.docker.com/engine/reference/commandline/commit/) with changes and have multiple versions.
-When you provide a specific version number, the client defaults to `latest`.
+If you don't provide a specific version number, the client defaults to `latest`.
 For example, you can pull a specific version of `ubuntu` image
 ```
 $ docker pull ubuntu:12.04
 ```